 This is Job One in preparing to be a boater.

-As you can see from the above disaster field, Mr. Anonymous
+As you can see from the disaster field, Mr. Anonymous

-has a bunch of stacking containers and in my view they aren't very good
+has a bunch of stacking containers and in my view they are not

-either.
-I believe you'll find nesting fits more into a smaller area.
+particularly good either.
+I believe you will find nesting fits more into a smaller area.
 He

 may want one of the larger ones (for mixing and for pot-luck

-get-togethers) however he needs to rethink and cull ruthlessly his collection -- it's a mess.
+get-togethers) however he needs to rethink and cull ruthlessly his collection.

 Clearing out the clutter is not easy however the road to